The Benefits of Well Water in Illinois

 Some things to take into consideration when you look at quality of well water are the type of well, where the well is located, and the age of the well.
 Keeping the area around the well clean is important to maximize sanitation.
 If there is a change in taste, smell, or color, get the well tested immediately.

 It’s extremely important to have your well water tested at the onset.
 As an authorized WaterCare dealer, Prairie State Water Solutions offers a variety of water testing services.
-After testing your water, we then can tailor a filtration, conditioning, or softening system to meet your exact needs.
+After testing your water, we then can tailor a water filtration, water conditioning, or water softening system to meet your exact needs.
+We carry water treatment products and solutions to fit all types of situations.